anngo2/CS506_project/README.md

 ### Data Processing ###

 a.
 Cleaning and integration: Student Housing Survey and Building Violation Data

-  1. Data Cleaning: Dropped rows that are needed.
+  1. Data Cleaning: Dropped rows that are not needed.

   2. Address Normalization: We standardized address entries ( street names, zip codes) to merge the Student Housing Survey with the Building and Violation Data.
 The goal is to combine both data and run K-means clustering algorithm.

   3. The student dataset had confusing column names like '6a. street #' and '6b. street name'.
 These were renamed for clarity: street_number,street_name, street_suffix, unit_number, zip_code

   4. Data Merging: After cleaning, the Student Housing Survey was linked to the Building and Violation Data based on address.
 This step allowed us to explore how many students occupied a given unit and how many violations were registered against the property.

   5. Data grouping: We grouped both datasets by simple address key (using street number, streetname, and zip_code, concatenated with spaces) to count:
       - student_count: how many students reported each address
       - violation_count: how many violations were tied to each address
-  7. Data Filtering: We wanted to focus on problematic housing, so we filter the data by housing that has more than 0 violations.
+  6. Data Filtering: We wanted to focus on problematic housing, so we filter the data by housing that has more than 0 violations.